laprej/laprej-www/courses/rpi-csci-4220-2018-spring.md

 communication (IPC), network programming using TCP and UDP, as well as client-side and mobile programming.
 Programming projects in C are required.

-The first half of class will be classic lecture-style while the second half of class will be closer in nature to a lab.
+The first half of each class will be classic lecture-style while the second half of class will be closer in nature to a lab.
 Accompanying documents will be available via either Piazza or Submitty.
 Students should bring their laptops as they will be required for the lab portion.

 **Prerequisite** CSCI 4210 (Operating Systems).